-- only be given where the person approving the expenditure is satisfied that a justified business purpose and other principles have been adequately met as outlined in section 1.1. - be given before the expenditure is incurred, wherever practical. - be made strictly within delegated authority. - be given by a person senior to the person who will benefit or might be perceived to benefit from the expenditure, wherever practical.
+- > only be given where the person approving the expenditure is satisfied that a justified business purpose and other principles have been adequately met as outlined in section 3.1; - > be given before the expenditure is incurred, wherever practical; - > be made strictly within delegated authority;

-Expenditure which is incurred (but not explicitly approved by Council) by elected members will be reviewed by the General Manager - Finance, Legal & Regulatory for compliance with this policy.
+Expenditure which is incurred (but not explicitly approved by Council) by elected members will be reviewed by the General Manager - Finance, Legal & Regulatory or General Manager - Corporate Services for compliance with this policy.

-Expenditure by the Mayor which is incurred (but not explicitly approved by Council) will be reviewed by the General Manager - Finance, Legal & Regulatory for compliance with this policy.
+Expenditure by the Mayor which is incurred (but not explicitly approved by Council) will be reviewed by the General Manager - Finance, Legal & Regulatory or General Manager - Corporate Services for compliance with this policy.

 In the case of ELT, the "one up" principle must be applied to the maximum extent possible.
-In the case of the Chief Executive, approval is required from the Mayor.
+In the case of the Chief Executive, approval is required from the Mayor or chair of the Audit, Finance and Risk Committee.